By Antoinette Marie Johnson, Cohere founder

-As an advisor and brand creator for some of the world’s most iconic restaurant brands, I find myself often tapped to help address the challenges they are facing in real-time.
 Recently I was asked to write this article for a publication about top restaurant brands and how they are dodging tariffs.
-Our team has advised every scenario with hotels and restaurants - from pivots for ongoing operators and major value engineering scopes for development/pre-opening projects.
-The effects of tariffs and overall economic uncertainty are being felt across the board - something I’m sure I don’t have to tell anyone in our audience of savvy small business owners, hospitality operators, and real estate leaders.
+Our team has been spending 6 months on every scenario with hotels and restaurants trying to find ways to avoid economic downturn because of the thread of tariffs, trade issues and increased costs.
+From pivots for ongoing operators and major value engineering scopes for development/pre-opening projects.
+The effects of tariff uncertainty are being felt across the board - something I’m sure I don’t have to tell anyone here.

 Shift Beverage Programs to North American Purveyors - Have your beverage director and/or sommelier research North American and Mexican liquors, spirits, and wines.
 Treat the process with an urgent but fun approach, setting internal tastings and re-education around how far along these regions have come in developing comparable taste profiles (or sometimes even better) than European makers.